 - IPTC is used for capturing image keywords and image geolocation (Read geotagging and geocoding).
 IPTC contains image metadata intended for humans to read and understand.

-- XMP is use to capture image rating as well as image keywords and geolocation.
+- XMP is used to capture image rating as well as image keywords and geolocation.
 The cool thing about XMP is that it is a standard that can be extended.
 This type of metadata can be insterted not only in images but in pretty much any type of file.

 Another good resource about Photo Metadata standards and how to use them can be found at http://www.photometadata.org/ and includes several tutorials on how to add and read metadata such as IPTC and XMP using applications such as Adobe Photoshop, Bridge, Lightroom, Expression Media, and Photo Mechanic.